-- Many shaders are available for simulating CRT displays, VHS tapes and other aesthetics; the RetroArch glsl-shaders repository is a good place to start. - Shaders that take advantage of multipass and previous frames are not supported. - .cg and .cgp shaders are not supported either, as these formats are long deprecated. - Specify dimensions: open a window where an exact size (in pixels) for the emulated display can be set.
-If checked, the Lock to this size box prevents changes in the emulated display's resolution from overriding the specified size. - Force 4:3 display ratio: stretch the emulated display to a 4:3 aspect ratio, independently of the emulated machine's screen resolution. - Window scale factor: scale the emulated display to half (0.5x), normal (1x), 50% larger (1.5x), double (2x) or larger (up to 8x) sizes. - Filter method: select the filtering method (Nearest or Linear) to be used when scaling the emulated display. - HiDPI scaling: automatically scale the emulated display to real size if your host system has a HiDPI display.
+- .cg and .cgp shaders are not supported either, as these formats are long deprecated. - Specify dimensions: open a window where an exact size (in pixels) for the emulated display can be set.
+If checked, the Lock to this size box prevents changes in the emulated display's resolution from overriding the specified size. - Force 4:3 display ratio: stretch the emulated display to a 4:3 aspect ratio, independently of the emulated machine's screen resolution. - Window scale factor: scale the emulated display to half (0.5x), normal (1x), 50% larger (1.5x) or double (2x) sizes. - Filter method: select the filtering method (Nearest or Linear) to be used when scaling the emulated display. - HiDPI scaling: automatically scale the emulated display to real size if your host system has a HiDPI display.
 This option can be used alongside Window scale factor above.